ModelOriented/hstats/README.md

 This package helps to

-1. **find** them using interaction statistics of Friedman and Popescu [1], and to
+1. **quantify** their strength via statistics of Friedman and Popescu [1], and to
 2. **describe** them via stratified (or two-dimensional) partial dependence plots (PDPs) [2].

 {interactML}

-- is comparably fast,
+- is comparably fast yet stable,
 - supports multivariate predictions,
 - respects case weights, and
 - works with both data.frames and matrices (e.g., for XGBoost).